ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 They have ticketing systems.
 They have dashboards.

-The problem is not that vulnerabilities are impossible to find.

-The problem is that many vulnerabilities are still cheap to create and expensive to remove.
+The problem is not that vulnerabilities are impossible to find, the problem is that many vulnerabilities are still cheap to create and expensive to remove.

 That asymmetry is what keeps the wheel spinning.

 If a developer can introduce an unsafe pattern in five minutes, but the organization needs a pentest, a report, a triage meeting, a risk rating, a remediation ticket, a sprint negotiation, a retest, and an exception process to remove it, the system is economically broken.

-The insecure path is too easy.

-The secure path is too dependent on memory, discipline, and manual review.
+The insecure path is too easy and the secure path is too dependent on memory, discipline, and manual review.

 And any security model that depends on everyone always remembering everything is not a model.

-It is hope.

-Hope does not scale.
+It is hope and hope does not scale.

 ## Secure by Design Is Not a Slogan